zaxmaya/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I successfully established a mini honeynet within the Microsoft Azure environment, integrating log sources into a Log Analytics workspace.
+Utilizing Microsoft Sentinel, I was able to efficiently generate alerts and create incidents from the collected logs.
+A key aspect of the project involved evaluating metrics in an unsecured environment, both pre and post the application of security measures.
+The results were significant in that there was a marked decrease in the number of security events and incidents was observed following the implementation of these controls, underscoring their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+However, it's important to consider that in scenarios where network resources are extensively used by regular users, the likelihood of observing a higher volume of security events and alerts could increase, particularly in the 24-hour window subsequent to the application of the security controls.